Stock exchanges, Wall Street: DJ flat, S&P and Nasdaq up. Trump reignites tariffs war with EU

 S&P and Nasdaq continued in the positive, while the Dow Jones was flat, after the US president, Donald Trump, reignited the trade war with the European Union, announcing a increase in tariffs on cars and trucks to 25 per cent, and expressed unhappiness with the talks with Iran for a peace agreement.

-On the stock market, Apple shares rose 4.2%, after the tech giant posted better-than-expected fiscal second quarter results in terms of earnings and revenue; the revenue outlook for the current quarter was also better than expected.
+On the stock market, Apple shares rose 4.2%, after the tech giant posted better-than-expected fiscal second quarter earnings and revenue results; the revenue outlook for the current quarter was also better than expected.
 Roku stock rose 4.7% after the company posted above-expected earnings and revenue; the outlook was also better than consensus.
 Estée Lauder shares fell 0.9%, despite better than expected third quarter sales; the cosmetics giant also announced plans to cut more jobs as part of its recovery plan.

 Rivian stock dropped nearly 7%, despite the electric vehicle maker reporting a better-than-expected quarterly report and reaffirming its sales forecast for 2026.
 The stock of Roblox plunged 16% after the online gaming platform revised down its full-year revenue forecast.